ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/10.jpg)](https://osu.ppy.sh/community/forums/topics/2135833)

 Rounding out the top 10 with **357** votes is [AshClown](https://osu.ppy.sh/users/8132473)'s [Seraph](https://osu.ppy.sh/community/forums/topics/2135833), a skin that leaves its mark through a soft and graceful visual identity.
-Its dreamy atmosphere and purple-tinted palette give it an immediately recognizable look, while the cleanly structured interface keeps that style consistent across the entire experience.
+Its dreamy atmosphere and purple-tinted palette give it an immediately recognisable look, while the cleanly structured interface keeps that style consistent across the entire experience.
 The result is a skin that feels polished from start to finish, with an elegant presentation that never asks for too much attention.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/9.jpg)](https://osu.ppy.sh/community/forums/topics/2052133)